Your FAQs about the NJEA Convention answered

 How do I register for the in-person convention?

-Registering in advance for the NJEA Convention will speed your entry.
-To register, go to njea.org/njeaconventionsessions.
+Registering in advance for the NJEA Convention is highly recommended and will speed your entry.
+To register, go to njea.org/conventionregistration.

 You will need: